 Medroxyprogesterone use requires caution in patients with diabetes mellitus.
 Hormonal contraceptives have known to alter insulin sensitivity and, as a result, glucose tolerance.
 Medroxyprogesterone injections are contraindicated in patients with a history of arterial or venous thromboembolic diseases or patients with increased risks for stroke, heart disease, and arterial vascular disease.
 Hormonal contraceptives can cause fluid retention and, as a result, should be used with caution in patients with asthma, congestive heart failure, and nephrotic syndrome.

 When using medroxyprogesterone in postmenopausal women along with estrogen therapy, it is associated with cardiovascular and thromboembolic risks.
-Medroxyprogesterone use requires caution in women with hypertension, and blood pressure should be monitored regularly.
+Medroxyprogesterone use requires caution in women with hypertension, and blood pressure requires regular monitoring.
 Even though estrogen-progestin combinations are known to alter serum lipid levels, it is essential to be cautious about medroxyprogesterone, a progestin-only contraceptive.
 Therefore, providers should check HDL and LDL regularly in patients.
-Although no birth defects have been noted in patients exposed to medroxyprogesterone, it is contraindicated in pregnancy or suspected pregnancy.
-At higher concentrations, the suspension injections can induce temporary infertility, and patients experience delays in returning to baseline after stopping the treatment.
+Although no congenital disabilities have been noted in patients exposed to medroxyprogesterone, it is contraindicated in pregnancy or suspected pregnancy.
+The suspension injections can induce temporary infertility at higher concentrations, and patients experience delays in returning to baseline after stopping the treatment.
 Medroxyprogesterone tablets are also contraindicated in patients with incomplete abortions.
 In women with hepatic dysfunction or hepatic diseases, medroxyprogesterone usage is contraindicated.
 Usage should be discontinued in women who experience jaundice or disturbances with their liver function.

-Providers should counsel patients that the usage of medroxyprogesterone does not protect against human immunodeficiency virus (HIV) infection or other sexually transmitted diseases.
+Providers should counsel patients that using medroxyprogesterone does not protect against human immunodeficiency virus (HIV) infection or other sexually transmitted diseases.

 Patients require evaluation regarding their pregnancy status before starting therapy and if 14 weeks have passed since the last injection.
 Also, weight and bone mineral density should be determined regularly.
-In female patients with a strong history of breast cancer and the possibility of developing endometrial cancer, consider bone mineral density, especially with long term usage.
-Every 3 to 5 months, endometrial sampling is recommended to monitor continually for endometrial hyperplasia.
+In female patients with a strong history of breast cancer and the possibility of developing endometrial cancer, consider bone mineral density, especially with long-term usage.
+Endometrial sampling is recommended every 3 to 5 months to monitor continually for endometrial hyperplasia.

-For menopausal patients, who are currently using combination hormonal therapy, the risk for breast cancer and cardiovascular disease requires assessment.
-Following the administration of medroxyprogesterone, it is essential to assess blood pressure and for any unscheduled bleeding greater than 6 months to evaluate for endometrial pathology.
+For menopausal patients currently using combination hormonal therapy, the risk for breast cancer and cardiovascular disease requires assessment.
+Following the administration of medroxyprogesterone, it is essential to assess blood pressure and for any unscheduled bleeding greater than six months to evaluate for endometrial pathology.
 Additionally, patients should be administered breast exams and pelvic exams, depending on their age.
-These parameters should be followed even more closely for patients diabetic, obese, or have a family history of endometrial cancer.
+These parameters should be followed even more closely for patients with diabetes, obesity, or a family history of endometrial cancer.
 Serum triglycerides should be monitored closely and checked two weeks after starting therapy in patients with elevated triglycerides (>200 mg/dL).
 For patients who are currently receiving thyroid replacements, TSH levels must also be monitored 6 to 12 weeks after starting on oral medroxyprogesterone tablets.

-Patients who are currently using medroxyprogesterone for paraphilia/hypersexuality, LFTs, CBC, serum testosterone, serum LH, FSH, and glucose require regular monitoring.
-Also, if serum testosterone shows a marked decrease, then consider an annual bone scan.
+Patients currently using medroxyprogesterone for paraphilia/hypersexuality, LFTs, CBC, serum testosterone, LH, FSH, and glucose require regular monitoring.
+Also, if serum testosterone shows a marked decrease, consider an annual bone scan.